Environment policy and targets

 - contribute positively to Kent's character, local environmental quality and natural environment.

-Our action programme to make environmental improvements and address the impacts of climate change ensures all areas of the council, including schools, implement the environment policy and improve performance.
 Find out how our new integrated community equipment supply service (PDF, 287.1 KB) has reduced waste and saved money by re-using equipment.

 Our corporate targets up to 2021

 - Reduce greenhouse gas emissions by 32% by 2021.
 This target was achieved in March 2019, 2 years early.
 We now aim to achieve a 38% reduction by March 2021 compared to a 2015 baseline.

 - Zero waste to landfill by 2020 - (this target applies to the waste collected and disposed of from Kent County Council offices and other KCC occupied buildings and not the domestic waste collected by district/ borough councils.
 A separate Kent wide target applies to domestic waste.)
 This target was achieved by 2018, we are now focused on reducing our use of single use plastics and other disposable items to avoid unnecessary waste.

 These targets apply to our corporate estate (street lighting and buildings) and our business travel (fleet vehicles and staff business mileage).
 The baseline year is 2015.

 A significant contribution to reducing energy and related emissions is due to changing our street lights to LED technology.

 Our latest greenhouse gas performance data is available in the Environment and Transport section of the council’s published quarterly performance reports.
 The current greenhouse gas target period is 2016-2021.

 We achieved a 15 % reduction in our previous target period 2011-2015.
 For more information read our final progress report (PDF, 412.9 KB).